Blog

 You talked about the value of primary data as competitive advantage – to complement synthetic data, or to train AI chatbots for insight activation.
 How do you see this play out in the future?

 “Training AI models on owned, primary data will be the secret weapon of the future.
-These models can be fine-tuned to address the specific challenges and opportunities of your organization, leading to much more accurate and tailored insights.
+These models can be fine-tuned to address the specific challenges and opportunities of your organisation, leading to much more accurate and tailored insights.
 We are also experimenting with training our personal AI research assistant on insight community data for different use cases.
 Think about identifying main themes in conversations, unearthing insights, but also outlier detection.
 Evidently, the content will not be shared across projects, nor will insights be shared across clients.
 It’s within a project that we aim to train our models to get the most out of community data.

 But training these models also entails a significant responsibility to make ethical decisions.
 If not managed carefully, the systems can perpetuate societal prejudices.
 So having diverse and representative datasets, along with continuous monitoring, is key to mitigate potential biases.
 It’s important to be able to explain all the decisions you make and to be transparent about them.
 For instance, you could deliberately opt to give more weight to the voices of minority groups when training your AI model.
 If you have valid reasons for doing so and you disclose this information, it can be a sound decision for your business.
 Transparency is paramount.”